[Moderate revision–posted 10/24/24 (replaces 6/21/21 edition)]

 b.
 Conditions

 (1) A volunteer worker must be officially approved as a volunteer by the university prior to commencing the work experience, in accordance with the procedure in this OP.
 Volunteers are not employees of the university and should not be represented as employees.
 TTU accepts the service of volunteer workers with the understanding that such service is at the sole discretion of the university.
-Volunteer workers understand that the university may decide to sever the volunteer's relationship with the university at any time or for whatever reason.
-Notice of such a decision should be communicated as soon as possible to the volunteer worker's sponsor and Human Resources.
+Volunteer workers understand that the university may decide to sever the volunteers relationship with the university at any time or for whatever reason.
+Notice of such a decision should be communicated as soon as possible to the volunteer workers sponsor and Human Resources.
 Volunteers must comply with all applicable TTU policies and procedures.

-(3) Prior to beginning a volunteer assignment, each prospective volunteer worker will be required to have a criminal history, sex offender, and violent offender check completed.
+(2) Prior to beginning a volunteer assignment, each prospective volunteer worker will be required to have a criminal history, sex offender, and violent offender check completed.

-(4) The sponsoring department of each volunteer worker must provide a TTU employee to serve as a sponsor for each volunteer worker.
+(3) The sponsoring department of each volunteer worker must provide a TTU employee to serve as a sponsor for each volunteer worker.
 Each volunteer worker will be supervised and receive instruction from their sponsor.
 Volunteers under the age of 18 shall have supervision present at all times and not be left alone during the scope of their volunteer duties in the workplace.
 The sponsor and sponsoring department must provide hours of work and a work environment in full compliance with all state and federal labor regulations.

-(5) Each volunteer worker's worksite must be in full compliance with all applicable TTU safety programs, policies, and regulations.
+(4) Each volunteer workers worksite must be in full compliance with all applicable TTU safety programs, policies, and regulations.
 The sponsoring department must provide written documentation that these programs, policies, and regulations are followed according to the process in section 2 below.
 Further, if the volunteer worker performs research functions or works in an area where chemical, biological, or radiation hazards are present, the department must provide written documentation that general and hazard-specific safety training have been completed according to the process in section 2 below.

 c.
 Release

-Each volunteer worker who has received an assignment of work duties must execute a copy of the Volunteer Release Form (Attachment C) prior to such duties.
+Each volunteer worker who has received an assignment of work duties must execute a copy of the Volunteer Release Form prior to such duties.
 The Volunteer Release Form must be retained by the sponsoring department for the retention period specified in the Texas Tech University Records Retention Schedule (see OP 10.10 attachment).

-2. Authorization
+2. Application and Authorization

-a.
+b.
 The sponsor/sponsoring department must give written consent to authorize each volunteer worker or volunteer worker position.
 The written authorization must include a position summary, procedure, and materials to be utilized.

-d.
-The Volunteer Worker Authorization Sheet (Attachment D) shall be completed and provided by the sponsoring department to Environmental Health & Safety (for research purposes) and to Human Resources prior to the volunteer commencing the work experience.
-For all volunteer worker positions, the original of each completed Volunteer Worker Authorization Sheet will be forwarded to Human Resources for final approval by the Associate Vice President for Human Resources or his/her designee.
+e.
+The Volunteer Worker Authorization Sheet shall be completed and provided by the sponsoring department to Environmental Health & Safety (for research purposes) and to Human Resources prior to the volunteer commencing the work experience.
+For all volunteer worker positions, the original of each completed Volunteer Worker Authorization Sheet will be forwarded to Human Resources for final approval by the Senior Associate Vice President for Human Resources or his/her designee.
 Copies will be maintained by Environmental Health & Safety and Human Resources, and the original will be returned to and maintained by the sponsoring department.

 3. Management